We strongly encourage everyone running the Superior Trail Race to review this page in its entirety

 •Spur Trail to Lutsen / Caribou Highlands / Finish Line (100, 50 and 26.2 Mile Races)

-In addition to the Superior Hiking Trail Signage described and pictured above, the race will provide supplemental markers on the trail.
+In addition to the Superior Hiking Trail Signage described and pictured above, the race will place supplemental markers on the trail.
 The markers from the 100 mile race start at Gooseberry Falls State Park to Silver Bay will be non-reflective survey style makers and have the Rocksteady Running Logo on them.
 The markers from Silver Bay to the finish will be reflective, helping runners with night-time navigation.
 These reflective flags will have heavy-gauge wire stakes that will be stuck in the ground, with fluorescent and reflective ribbon tied through a lop on the top.
 These flags will always be placed on the left hand side of the trail except in instances of two-way traffic (on the Spur trails referenced above), in this case they will be placed on both sides of the trail – upon exiting two-way traffic, the markers will again be on the left hand side of the trial only.
 Generally these markers will be placed at and beyond critical intersections and will be between 1/8 and 1/4 mile apart.

 Pictured Above: Fluorescent Orange / Reflective Superior 100, 50 & 26.2 reflective course marker placed on the left hand side of the trail from Silver Bay to the race finish at Caribou Highlands.

 It is very unfortunate and not unheard of at many of the major trail races around the country that course vandalism has occurred and flagging has been intentionally moved or removed by small-minded individuals – this is why it is important that you study the course prior to running and have a concept of where you are going (we can only control what we can control) , always remember (as illustrated above), that you are supposed to be on the Superior Hiking Trail (except in those specific instances listed) and tens of thousands of people navigate this trail from point to point each year without additional markings and without incident.